gatech-csl/jes/working-on-jes/launching-jes.md

 So you should store it somewhere "behind the scenes" in the user's home directory.
 (If it's left out, JES will put it *directly* in the user's home directory, which may annoy people.
 I know it annoys me.)

+### JES Plugin Directories (jes.plugins.user, .system, .builtin)

+These properties are used by the plugin installer to determine what it can do with plugins.
+They point to directories where the plugins live.
+`jes.plugins.system` and `jes.plugins.builtin` are purely informational,
+but `jes.plugins.user` indicates a directory that JES *should* have write access to, where it can add and delete `.jar` files.

+`.user` is for plugins downloaded by the user theirselves.
+It should live in the user's home directory, near the configuration file.

+`.system` is for plugins added by the system adminstrator.
+If JES has just been unpacked some random place, it should be the `plugins` directory next to `jes` and `dependencies`.
+If JES was installed at the system level and the standard directory tree might not exist, it should be somewhere that the system administrator traditionally installs software.

+`.builtin` is for plugins built into this copy of JES.
+They live in `$JES_HOME/builtin-plugins`.
+Right now, the release system doesn't actually have a way to pack built-in plugins into the release archives, but that will change soon.